VegetableArt/ROOMScanner/README.md

 # ROOMScanner

-This script can be used to scrape the available rooms on [ROOM.nl](ROOM.nl).
+This script can be used to scrape the available rooms on [http://ROOM.nl](ROOM.nl).
 This script was made because I was looking for a room and wanted to scan the progress my rank made over time (how my chance of getting a room improved).
 Later I also added notification mails to it so in case new "Direct offer" rooms were available I would get a mail and could apply to the room asap to have a high chance of getting the room.

 ## Installation and set-up